 During the session Mr Johnson gave his expert advice and guidance about the different examination questions and techniques.
 Delegates found the event “engaging and informative” with some taking as many as “16 ideas to take back” to their department.
 Mr Johnson provided a session that was “eye opening at times” and “clarified misconceptions”, provided “advice on question structures that was very useful” as well as “clarity on source questions” that the teacher said she would be “tackling head on with her Year 11 class in their next lesson”.

-Staff at Pleckgate, and participating schools, now “feel more confident with how to prepare students for the exams” in addition to knowing that that their students will “know how to access the different levels within each question” giving students the best possible chance to achieve their potential in history in this coming summer’s examination series.
+Staff at Pleckgate, and participating schools, now “feel more confident with how to prepare pupils for the exams” in addition to knowing that that their pupils will “know how to access the different levels within each question” giving pupils the best possible chance to achieve their potential in history in this coming summer’s examination series.